ynizon/iptv/README.md

-## Goal
+## Description

 Web Interface to have your IPTV Server everywhere.

+Features:
-It launch VLC for viewing the stream and save the history.
+- use VLC for viewing the stream
+- added multiple playlists
+- set your favorites movies, channels, series
+- save the history by user
+- memorize your position
-You can filter some categories to avoid their movies in search.
+- filter some categories to avoid this kind of movies in search.
+- supported languages : en / fr

 ## Requirements
 - Create a folder c:\iptv